FraunhoferIVI/helyos-documentation/docs/source/3-helyos-and-client-apps/communication.rst

 Communication
 =============
-The communication between helyOS and agents uses the GraphQL language.
-The GraphQL is designed to make a database API flexible, and developer-friendly.
+The communication between helyOS and user apps uses the GraphQL language.
+GraphQL is designed to make database APIs flexible and developer friendly.
 As an alternative to REST, GraphQL lets developers construct requests that pull and change data from multiple tables.
-GraphQL is the default language to interact with the helyOS-based application and access the yard state.
+GraphQL is the default language to interact with helyOS-based applications and to access the yard state.

-The GraphQL queries and mutations can be tested using the GraphiQL developer interface:
+GraphQL queries and mutations can be tested using the GraphiQL developer interface:

 http://localhost:5000/graphiql